radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 ### Sync Engine Log

 The sync engine log sync_engine.log on the RadiantOne node where the sync engine processor that is assigned for the pipeline is running.
 If RadiantOne is deployed in a cluster, a sync engine processor can be running on one or more nodes and the pipeline processing is distributed across them.
+The pipelines are automatically distributed, not the events.
+If you have three pipelines and have a 3-node RadiantOne cluster, you will have one pipeline handled by each RadiantOne cluster node.
+All events of one pipeline are handled by the one cluster node it has been assigned to.
+If you have only one pipeline and have a 3-node RadiantOne cluster, there is no distribution at all.

 The sync_engine.log can be viewed and downloaded from the Server Control Panel > Log Viewer.

 ### HDAP Trigger Log